 he most traditional Neapolitan fried pizza is prepared with just a few, simple ingredients: together, they release an incredible flavor that goes perfectly with the joyful mood of the city.

-This is one of those (not uncommon) cases in which food reflects the nature of its place of origin, acquiring many of its characteristics: eating a typical specialty, it’s really possible to get in touch with the local traditions, starting to really understand them.
+This is one of those (not uncommon) cases in which food reflects the nature of its place of origin, acquiring many of its characteristics: eating a typical specialty, it’s possible to get in touch with the local traditions, starting to understand them.

 So, it was probably not by chance that Vittorio De Sica, looking for something to describe effectively his beloved Naples, gave so much importance to fried pizza in one of his greatest movies that, not by chance, is called “The Gold of Naples’.
 The unforgettable scene in which a young and beautiful ‘pizzaiola’, performed by Sophia Loren, sells it to passing people, is one of the most famous in Italian film history.